Crowd-pleasing French favourite

 Beautification began in the run up to the 1992 Albertville Winter Olympics, when Val d'Isère's Face de Bellevarde (known affectionately as La Face) hosted the men's downhill, Super G and giant slalom events, and has continued ever since.
 Mature trees line the main street where cars once parked – they are confined to underground car parks and a giant open space at the arrival point after the drive up from the valley town of Bourg St Maurice.

 In autumn 2017, the town embarked on an ambitious, £170 million building project to redevelop the centre of the resort which will take at least five years to complete.
-This includes two new hotels and a new piste with an underground moving walkway linking the centre of town with the lifts.
+This includes two new hotels (now open) and a new piste with an underground moving walkway linking the centre of town with the lifts.

 Unlike some resorts that claim a giant ski area, the pistes of Val d'Isère and Tignes are naturally linked without the need for long and boring connecting trails or lifts.
 On top of that, the standard of piste grooming is extremely high and the lift system is constantly being upgraded, making short work of any bottlenecks in high season.